vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 ### Food

-I'm planning to take a break from walnuts and sauerkraut / kimchi for two days.
+For 2024-09-21 and 2024-09-22, I'm taking a break from walnuts, sauerkraut, and kimchi.
 If it's an anal fissure, it's recommended to avoid nuts as these are a sharp food.
 Sauerkraut and kimchi are somewhat intense foods as well.
 After two days, I can reassess the trajectory of symptoms and see if a further break is warranted.
 The break from walnuts and sauerkraut / kimchi will also help with faster recovery from my "bite".

 ### Pain management

 Here are some learnings from last time.
-I think the overall itch / pain is less this time (so far) so these may not be applicable as is:
+I think the overall itch / pain is less this time (so far); however, as of the afternoon of 2024-09-21 I've been finding these learnings helpful and they do seem to also be applying to this time.

 * Thinking consciously about it tended to correlate with expanding or contracting too much.
-* Expanding or contracting a little bit tended to address the itch without causing pain, but I didn't adopt that as a strategy because I often lost control and ended up doing too much.
+* Expanding or contracting a little bit tended to address the itch without causing pain.
+This is a risky strategy though, because without very good control of the muscles, it's easy to go overboard.
 * One trick was to go in the opposite direction as my itch; if I felt like contracting, expand.
 This made it a bit less likely that I would overshoot.